SamSamhuns/face_detection_and_recognition/README.md

 ## Face Detection and Extraction

-Instructions inside `face_detection_and_extraction` for face detection in images, video, and webcam feed along with face extraction from a dataset of images.
+Instructions inside [face_detection_and_extraction](face_detection_and_extraction/README.md) directory for face detection in images, video, and webcam feed along with face extraction from a dataset of images.

 ### Face detection and extraction weights download